Alta Vista Gallery2839 Broadstone Road, Valle Crucis

 604 W. King Street, Boone

-Each month a new artist or organization will present their work in the Mazie Jones Gallery and be featured in the monthly First Friday Art Crawl reception.
+Due to COVID-19, the Jones House is temporarily closed until further notice.
+When the Jones House is open, a new artist or organization will present their work each month in the Mazie Jones Gallery and be featured in the monthly First Friday Art Crawl reception.
 For the 2020 gallery schedule and more information on the Mazie Jones Gallery, visit the Jones House online.

-The Jones House galleries are open from noon to 5 p.m.
+When open, the Jones House gallery hours are from noon to 5 p.m.
 Tuesday through Friday, and from 11 a.m. to 4 p.m. on Saturday and Sunday.

 Main Street Gallery